Animal welfare at Waitrose

 Our influence over the policies and performance of branded goods is, of course, much more limited.
 We are however actively exploring how best to work with branded suppliers to influence positive change for animal welfare in the wider industry.
 We have already taken concrete steps to apply key sustainability policies to high impact areas for branded goods.
 For example, we work with our suppliers of branded tuna to improve their sustainability credentials, and are committed to ensuring that all of our branded canned tuna is either Marine Stewardship Council (MSC) certified or pole and line caught.
 This builds on Waitrose’s own responsible fish sourcing programme which has been running for nearly 20 years; all of our own-brand canned tuna has been pole and line caught since 2009 and MSC certified since 2013.

-Waitrose recognises the potential risks to human healthcare of the overuse of antibiotics in livestock supply chains.
-This is why, within the Waitrose supply chain, all antibiotics are used carefully, under strict protocols and only in controlled circumstances; entirely healthy animals are not routinely given antibiotics, they are only used for treating ill animals or for those with pre-existing conditions.
-We maintain that some antibiotics are important medicines to hold in the animal health armoury but they must be used sparingly, under the close supervision of a veterinary surgeon and only as a last resort when other courses of action have proved ineffective and when welfare would be seriously compromised if they weren’t prescribed.
+Waitrose & Partners recognises the potential risks to human healthcare of the overuse of antibiotics in livestock supply chains.
+This is why, within the Waitrose & Partners supply chain, all antibiotics are used carefully, under strict protocols and only in controlled circumstances.
+Entirely healthy animals are not routinely given antibiotics, they are only used for treating ill animals or for those with pre-existing conditions.
+We maintain that some antibiotics are important medicines to hold in the animal health armoury but they must be used sparingly.
+This is done under the close supervision of a veterinary surgeon as a last resort when other courses of action have proved ineffective and when welfare would be seriously compromised if they weren’t prescribed.
 This protocol applies to all our supply chains, including aquaculture.

-Across the Waitrose Supply chain, we have formed a cross species Responsible Animal Health Group to share best practice in this area.
-One specific area of concern is the use of critically important antibiotics (CIAs), which we define in line with the World Health Organisation (WHO)/European Medicines Agency (EMA) recommendations with the addition of Colistin.
-CIAs are rarely prescribed and none of our supply chains ever use Colistin to treat livestock.
-All our own label supply chains are working with urgency towards continuous and significant year on year reductions in usage of all antibiotics and have pledged to end the use of all CIAs as soon as possible.
+Across the Waitrose & Partners livestock supply chains, we have formed a cross-species Responsible Animal Health Group to share best practice in this area.
+One area of concern is the use of critically important antibiotics (CIAs), which we define in line with the World Health Organisation (WHO)/European Medicines Agency (EMA) recommendations with the addition of Colistin.
+CIAs are rarely prescribed and none of our supply chains use Colistin to treat livestock.
+All our own label supply chains are working towards significant year-on-year reductions in antibiotic use and have pledged to end using all CIAs as soon as possible.

-Our supply chains are focusing on the collation of antibiotic usage data for all livestock and aquaculture and are prioritising a greater emphasis on preventative screening for disease and the use of vaccination to prevent disease occurring.
+Our supply chains are focused on collating antibiotic usage data for all livestock and aquaculture and prioritising disease screening and vaccinations to prevent disease occurring.

 Antibiotic usage data

-Since 2014, Waitrose, in conjunction with its suppliers have developed strategies and policies to reduce the total use of antibiotics across its supply chains, whilst keeping animal welfare at the forefront of any decisions.
+Since 2014, Waitrose & Partners, in conjunction with its suppliers, have developed strategies and policies to reduce the total use of antibiotics across its supply chains, while keeping animal welfare at the forefront of any decisions.

-In addition, an escalation process has been put in place to only use Critically Important Antibiotics (CIA’s) as a last resort and used only where animal welfare may be compromised.
+In addition, an escalation process was put in place to use CIAs only as a last resort and only where animal welfare may be compromised without treatment.

 We were pleased to have our leading work in this area recognised as a finalist in the Antibiotic Guardian Awards 2018.